postsharp/postsharp-emails/Markdown/CreatingAspects/cr1.md

     }
 ```

-In the above we want to add a check to whichever method(s) we want to be restricted to the user 'Mr Bojangles'.
-A check is made to ascertain who the current user is and if that user is in fact Mr Bojangles the method is run, that is the purpose of the special return statement `return meta.Proceed();`.
-If the condition isn't met an exception is thrown.
+In the example above, we want to add a check to whichever method(s) we want to restrict to the user 'Mr Bojangles'.
+A check is made to ascertain who the current user is and if that user is indeed Mr Bojangles, the method is run.
+That's the purpose of the special return statement `return meta.Proceed();`.
+If the condition isn't met, an exception is thrown.

-In use the custom aspect would be applied as an attribute on a method.
+In use, the custom aspect would be applied as an attribute on a method:

 ```c#
  [CustomAspect]